Marketing

 SEO, or Search Engine Optimisation, is the practice of enhancing a website or Shopify store’s visibility and organic ranking in search engine results pages (SERPs).
 It involves a strategic combination of techniques, optimisations, and best practices, all aimed at improving a site’s relevance, authority, and user experience.

-SEO encompasses various elements, including keyword research, on-page optimisation, technical improvements, content creation, and link building, all with the goal of increasing the likelihood that a website will appear prominently in search results for relevant queries.
+SEO involves various elements, including keyword research, on-page optimisation, technical improvements, content creation, and link building, all with the goal of increasing the likelihood that a website will appear prominently in search results for relevant queries.

 Effective SEO leads to increased organic traffic, higher user engagement, and improved online presence, making it an essential component of digital marketing strategies.